Key Points:

 Food & Drink Budget

-For those looking to stretch your Vegas budget, check out our guides to eating cheap on the Strip and cheap eats on Fremont Street.
+Check out my guides to eating cheap on the Strip and cheap eats on Fremont Street.

-Additionally, I keep an up-to-date rundown of happy hour deals on the Strip in addition to Drink deals on Fremont Street.
+I also maintain a rundown of happy hour deals on the Strip in addition to drink deals on Fremont Street.

 Shopping Budget